Kyle Davies (baseball): Atlanta Braves

-The Atlanta Braves selected Davies in the fourth round of the 2001 Major League Baseball draft, and Davies signed rather than attend college.
-Davies was a member of the Rome Braves during their inaugural season, when they won the 2003 South Atlantic League championship.
-He led the team in strikeouts with 148 during that season.
+Davies was a member of the Single-A Rome Braves during their inaugural season, when they won the 2003 South Atlantic League championship.
+He went 8–8 with a 2.89 ERA and led the team in strikeouts (148) in his 27 starts.
+Davies reached Triple-A in 2004, and finished 13–3 with a 2.72 ERA in 26 games (25 starts) across three Braves affiliates.
+He also struck out 173 batters in 142 1/3 innings.

 Davies was part of the group of rookie players nicknamed the "Baby Braves" that Atlanta called up from its minor league system during the 2005 season.
-Davies made his Major League Baseball debut on May 21, 2005, a rainy night at Fenway Park in Boston, Massachusetts, and dominated six innings against the Boston Red Sox.
-Braves pitchers John Thomson and Mike Hampton were both put on the disabled list with injuries, and Davies was called up.
-Davies immediately made an impact, as he did not allow a run in his first three starts in the Major Leagues.
+When Braves pitchers John Thomson and Mike Hampton were both put on the disabled list with injuries, Davies was called up by the Braves on May 21, 2005.
+He made his Major League Baseball debut that night in a rainy game at Fenway Park in Boston, Massachusetts, and threw five shutout innings while striking out six in a win against the Boston Red Sox.
+Davies immediately made an impact, as he did not allow a run in three of his first four starts in the Major Leagues.
 When Thomson and Hampton returned to the pitching rotation in August, Davies was sent back to the minor leagues.
+He returned in September, and mostly pitched out of the bullpen for the rest of the season.
+In 21 games (14 starts), Davies went 7–6 with a 4.93 ERA.

-Davies began the 2006 season as a starter in Atlanta, after coming to spring training as a probable Class AAA starter.
+Davies began the 2006 season as a starter in Atlanta, after coming to spring training as a probable Triple-A starter.
 On May 15, 2006, Davies suffered an injury to his right groin while pitching against the Florida Marlins.
 He was later diagnosed with a torn groin muscle and underwent surgery several days later.
 As a result of the injury, Davies was put on the disabled list and missed 10 weeks of the season.
-He ended up making only 14 starts in 2006, with a very poor earned run average (ERA) of 8.38.
-Out of spring training in 2007, Davies was initially assigned to the Richmond Braves of the Class AAA International League.
-However, due to the injury of Lance Cormier at the end of spring training, he was promoted at the beginning of the year to fill Cormier's spot.
-Cormier's inability to return to form after rehabilitating and coming off the DL, coupled with the Braves losing Mike Hampton to season ending surgery, allowed Davies role on the pitching staff to cease being a fill-in role.
+He made only 14 starts in 2006, finishing with a 3–7 record and a disappointing ERA of 8.38.

+Out of spring training in 2007, Davies was initially assigned to the Triple-A Richmond Braves of the International League.
+However, due to the injury of Lance Cormier at the end of spring training, he was promoted on April 5 to fill Cormier's spot.
+Cormier's inability to return to form after rehabilitating and coming off the DL, coupled with the Braves losing Mike Hampton to season ending surgery, allowed Davies' role on the pitching staff to cease being a fill-in role.
 However, in 17 starts, Davies had a terrible time establishing any pattern of reliability and consistency, posting a record of 4–8 with a 5.76 ERA.
 In a start on July 16 versus the Cincinnati Reds, Davies threw just 22 pitches and did not record an out before being taken out of the game.
 Consequently, Davies was optioned to Richmond on July 19 as rookie Jo-Jo Reyes assumed his spot in the rotation.